-How to Optimize a MySQL Database Using phpMyAdmin
+Optimizing MySQL Database Using phpMyAdmin

-Optimize Table should be used if you have deleted a large part of a table or if you have made many changes to a table with variable length rows, such as VARCHAR, TEXT, BLOB or VARBINARY columns.
-Deleted rows are maintained in the linked list and insert operations reuse the old row positions.
-You can use "Optimize Table" to reclaim unused space and defragment the data file for optimal performance.
-If a lot of changes have been made to a table, optimizing the table can sometimes significantly improve performance.
+In phpMyAdmin, Optimize Table should be used to delete a large part of a table or make any changes to a table with variable-length rows, such as VARCHAR, TEXT, BLOB, etc. or VARBINARY columns.
+Deleted rows are maintained in the linked list, and insert operations reuse the old row positions.
+Optimize Table can reclaim unused space and defragment the data file for optimal performance.
+If there are a lot of changes made to a table, optimizing the table can sometimes significantly improve performance.

-Step 1: Login to phpMyAdmin
+Step 1: Launch phpMyAdmin

 Step 2: Optimize Tables